-As I mentioned in my last blog post – a few years ago I made a series of short videos which I put on YouTube, entitled Wildlife Monthly.
-What I didn’t mention, is that they were featured by the Reader’s Digest Magazine website.
+As I mentioned in my last blog post – a few years ago I made a series of short videos which were featured on the Reader’s Digest Magazine website, entitled Wildlife Monthly.

 Each video is around a minute or more, detailing flora and fauna (mainly fauna) for you to look out for; below I have included one video from my June 2012 edition and three from my 2011 June edition – each with a coastal theme.

 Thanks for visiting 🙂